 - Meet certain income and resource limits (see tables below)

-The chart below lists the income and resource limits for the program for single and married people.
-If your income and resources are less than the amounts listed below, you may be eligible.
+Refer to the income guidelines listed here for income and resource limits for the program for single and married people.
+If your income and resources are less than the amounts listed, you may be eligible.

 How much will I pay for my health care?

 This program has health care premiums.
 Premiums are what you pay once each month for your health care.
-The chart below is based on whether you are single or married and tells you how much you might pay for your monthly health care premium, if found eligible.
+The chart listed here is based on whether you are single or married and tells you how much you might pay for your monthly health care premium, if found eligible.

 How much you pay for your monthly premium depends on your income.
 If your earned income is more than the maximum amount listed, you may still qualify.
 You could potentially have up to half of your remaining earned income deducted after certain disregards are applied to your eligibility determination.

 If I receive Social Security Disability Insurance (or other Social Security benefits), how will this program affect those benefits?